EU Commission shoots for stars with increased space budget

 The largest chunk of the budget would go towards the EU’s satellite navigation system Galileo, which would give consumers access to extremely precise positioning data that could also be used for drones and autonomous cars.

-Other beneficiaries of the funds would be observation satellite program Copernicus and government communication system Govsatcom.
+Other beneficiaries of the funds would be observation satellite programme Copernicus and government communication system Govsatcom.

-Beyond increasing the spending, the Commission also plans to simplify the structure of its space services and finance research programs into reusable launch vehicles.
+Beyond increasing the spending, the Commission also plans to simplify the structure of its space services and finance research programmes into reusable launch vehicles.

 European launch vehicle group Arianespace is facing increased competition for the launch of commercial satellites with the emergence of rivals such as tech billionaire Elon Musk’s SpaceX and Amazon CEO Jeff Bezos’s Blue Origin.